In every project team, all employees are stakeholders.

 The “communication disconnect” happens when roles aren’t clear before a project begins.
 But, if decision-makers or the company at large have a blind spot in that arena (simultaneously), it’s a double whammy.

-But, of course, it’s less likely to happen if the company is familiar with differing perspectives between, for example, BA and PM roles.
-More specifically, you need to understand how their duties overlap (which can change based on the project), the skillsets of each team member (not based on position title!), and past experience.
+Of course, it’s less likely to happen if the company is familiar with differing perspectives between, for example, BA and PM roles.
+More specifically, you need to understand how their duties overlap (which can change based on the project—for example, digital transformation projects), the skill sets of each team member (not based on position title—more on that below), and experience.

 The second digestible chunk

 When piecing together successful project teams, some companies excel, and others are… learning.
-However, as mentioned above, with all of the moving pieces and people involved, it seems pretty evident that it isn’t a single person’s fault.
+However, as mentioned above, with all the moving pieces and people involved, it seems pretty evident that it isn’t a single person’s fault.
 Moreover, it’s a sign of the times, and companies need to take note.
 The way project teams are formed, combined with a changing economy, the rise of remote work, a “short-staffed” workforce due to COVID-19, and changing definitions of business analysis vs. project management, a shift needs to happen when it comes to projects and managing them better.
+For example, consider implementing a PMO or creating a Talent Strategy.

 So why does a shift need to happen?
 (I asked the AI tool to help summarize it, and it did!)